HumanCommunicationInteraction/pywib/docs/source/movement_metrics.rst

 Acceleration
 ------------
+The acceleration is the rate of change of velocity with respect to time, which provides insights into how quickly users change their speed during interactions :cite:p:`Kieslich2019-mt,Katerina2018-ch`.

 The function :py:func:`~pywib.acceleration` computes the acceleration based on the change in velocity over time from a DataFrame or session traces.

 The acceleration is calculated as: